 If intestinal transplantation or a combined intestine/liver/pancreas (multivisceral) transplant is the best option for you and you are agree, your name will be placed on a national waiting list based on your blood type, body size (height and weight) and medical urgency.
 This time of waiting can be a difficult time for you and your family because there is no way to know when a suitable donor organ will become available.
 Some patients may only wait days or weeks, while others may wait for months or years for transplant.

-Performing an isolated intestinal transplant generally takes less time than a combined liver/intestinal/pancreas transplant.
+Performing an isolated intestinal transplant generally takes less time than a combined liver/intestinal/pancreas.
 Depending on the organ(s) transplanted, the operation will take between four to seven hours to complete.
-The next few hours are spent removing the old organ(s).
-The blood vessels are then attached, an ileostomy is created and the skin is closed.
+It takes many hours to remove the old organs, replace with new organs, attach the blood vessels, an ileostomy is created and then closure of the skin.
 An ostomy is an opening from inside the abdomen to the outside of the abdomen and is used for elimination of stool, as well as monitoring the new intestine for rejection.
 Depending on the type of intestinal failure, some ostomies are temporary and others are not.
 If the ostomy is temporary and the patient remains stable, the bowel can be reconnected within three to six months after the initial transplant.

 After the Operation

 After surgery, patients are taken directly to the intensive care unit (ICU).
 The time spent in the ICU varies on the individual patient's condition.
 An average hospital stay is between one and two months and may be longer.
 Once patients leave the ICU, they move to the solid organ transplant unit (SOTU) or the pediatric unit.
 Once on these units, activity and diet are advanced as quickly as possible.
 Most patients require Total Parenteral Nutrition (TPN) for a short period of time as they advance to oral feedings.
-Adult patients will start on a clear liquid diet a few days after transplant and will advance to a no-added-salt diet as soon as they can tolerate solid foods.
-Most children require a time of enteral (naso-gastric/feeding tube) feedings to support their wound healing and growth and development.
+Adult patients will advance to a full diet.
+Most children require a time of enteral (Naso-gastric/feeding tube) feedings to support their wound healing and growth and development.
 Activity will also be advanced as tolerated.
-Patients are encouraged to be out of bed and active as much as possible.
-Physical and occupational therapy will be started as early as possible to help with activity.
+Patients are encouraged to be out of bed and active as their condition allows.
+Physical and occupational therapy will assist and encourage patients to be active, which improves recovery.